chrislewis/highchair/README.markdown

 ## Working With Persistent Data

 The Kind trait defines the core persistence logic for entities.
-Operations against the datastore carried out using the [low-level API](http://code.google.com/appengine/docs/java/javadoc/com/google/appengine/api/datastore/package-summary.html).
+Operations against the datastore are carried out using the [low-level API](http://code.google.com/appengine/docs/java/javadoc/com/google/appengine/api/datastore/package-summary.html).
 For maximum flexibility, a Kind recieves a connection to the datastore as an implicit argument.

     import javax.servlet._
     import javax.servlet.http._

-    import highchair.meta.FilterOps._
     import com.google.appengine.api.datastore.DatastoreServiceFactory

     class HighchairDemoServlet extends HttpServlet {